 To be an artist is to create and recreate.
 To create and recreate is to be vulnerable.
 To be an artist is to be exposed, criticized, broken down, blown up in unimaginable proportions, taken out of context, diluted, wrapped in cheap plastic bags, vandalized or simply ignored and erased from memory.

-As an artist, you would continuously find yourself caught up in same type of crossroads: Be authentic and please yourself OR bend over backwards just to please those you want to please (which is practically everybody).
+As an artist, you would continuously find yourself caught up in same type of crossroads – Be authentic and please yourself OR bend over backwards just to please others.

 Your feelings can range from a simple existential discomfort to soul-tearing agony.
 It basically depends on how daring you are in stepping up your game.
-The more you choose to embrace authenticity, the more you’ll get better on it, the less difficult feelings you’ll get.
+The more you choose to embrace authenticity, the more you’ll get better at it, the less difficult feelings you’ll harbor in return.

 To be an artist and a woman is another thing.
 Combining the two suddenly makes it more complex and intense.
 Suddenly, others (including fellow ladies) become more critical, too.
-Layers of standards and prejudices pile up all at once.
+Layers of standards and prejudices pile up all.

 It’s not easy for the people around the artist and the woman as well.
 Sometimes, things disclosed and exposed can get way beyond their reality and understanding.

-To love an artist and a woman needs a certain amount of self esteem and unconditional strength and love.You have to be adventurous enough to not only tolerate, but to enjoy and appreciate all the honesty, contractions, contradictions and ecstasy of living in a life of sensitivity and self scrutiny.
+To love an artist and a woman needs a certain amount of self esteem, unconditional strength and love.You have to be adventurous enough to not only tolerate, but to enjoy and appreciate all the honesty, contractions, contradictions and ecstasy of living a life of sensitivity and self scrutiny.

-Creation, exhibition, humiliation, resurrection – these are all important parts of the journey to self and universal knowing and unconditional love.
-So suck in your temporary fears and march out in the open.
+Creation, exhibition, humiliation, resurrection – these are all important parts of the journey to self, universal knowing and unconditional love.
+Embrace the life of your own creation, suck in your temporary fears and march out in the open.
 It’s all meaningful.
-It’s all worth it.
+Believe that it’s all worth it.
+It is.